ayhem18/UrlShortener/backend_refactored/documentation/features.md

 1. if the company does not exist, return a 400 error

 2. at this point, we know the company exists.
-    - if the company is not verified, the role cannot be `owner`.
+    - if the company is verified, the role cannot be `owner`.
 The token must exist, valid and cannot be linked to another user.
     - otherwise, the role must be `owner` and the email must match the owner_email in the company object.
 If these conditions are not met, raise an error. otherwise, send an email to the owner with the token to verify the company.